Esperanza Rising Discussion Questions

 Genre: Historical Fiction

-Subject: Great Depression, Farm and Ranch Life, Mexican and Mexican American
+Subject: Great Depression, Homelessness and Poverty, Farm and Ranch Life, Single Parents, Mexican and Mexican American

 After reading Esperanza Rising, use these questions to start a discussion about the book.
 You can also use any of these questions as a writing prompt.